innodatalabs/redlite/docs/models.md

 ## Google Gemini models

 A family of Google Gemini models is available.
-Please make sure that you have enabled generative API access in Gogle Cloud console.
+Please make sure that you have enabled generative API access in Google Cloud console.
 You also need to create an API key, see https://aistudio.google.com/u/1/apikey.

 Here is how to use a Gemini model: